 The Reality

-The data isn’t fake, it’s based on actual government sources like the U.S. Treasury, Congressional Budget Office (CBO), Bureau of Economic Analysis, and the Federal Reserve.
-The site's creators use mathematical models to extrapolate real time estimates from periodic data updates.
+The data figures displayed are derived from official data sources like the U.S. Treasury, Congressional Budget Office (CBO), Bureau of Economic Analysis, and the Federal Reserve.

 The Myth